Supporting areas of operation

 Save for growth investments

 Future growth requires adequate investment.
 To this end, we are investing in our own innovativeness as well as integrating successful new developments from outside our Company.
-Thanks to our strict cost discipline, we generate the funds we need to finance this investment and safeguard our competitiveness.
+Thanks to our cost discipline, we generate the funds we need to finance this investment and safeguard our competitiveness.
+For us, the goal of becoming Leading Digital Telco also means being the leading telecommunications provider in terms of efficiency.
+The digital transformation is key to further enhancing cost efficiency throughout our entire value chain: from the customer interface, to our production processes, through to the management of our own infrastructure and supply chains.
 We will therefore systematically continue on this path of cost transformation.
-In the long term, we also want to be Europe’s leading telecommunications provider in terms of efficiency.

 Simplify, digitalize, accelerate & act responsibly

 Simplicity in our offers and in our organization makes the digital transformation of our core business easier.
 In this way, we increase our implementation speed – both in the interaction with customers and in the implementation of new, strategic initiatives.
 This is why we want to become simpler, more digital, and ultimately more agile.